 The label of ‘the only democracy in the Middle East’ is therefore cynically deployed by a pragmatic Israeli state to acquire the legitimacy it desperately needs in order to attract foreign aid and political support, which it, in turn, utilizes to further Jewish interests while maintaining the status quo of oppression.
 Despite proud Israeli assertions to the contrary, the reality on the ground is very much one of ‘Jews first, democracy second’.

 A version of this article originally appeared in “Palestinian Citizens of Israel: Defying the Ongoing Nakba“, the the Winter 2012 issue of al-Majdal published by the Badil Resource Centre for Palestinian Residency & Refugee Rights.

 1. Mitchell Geoffrey Bard and Moshe Schwartz, One Thousand and One Facts Everyone Should Know about Israel (Rowman & Littlefield, 2005), p.
 1.

 2. Adaptation of Israel as a Jewish and Democratic State: Tensions and Prospects, Ruth Gavison.
-Available at link to www.gavison.com (hereafter Gavison).
+Available at http://www.gavison.com/c935-book-can-israel-be-both-jewish-and-democratic-or-israel-between-jewishness-and-democracy (hereafter Gavison).